 Conducted in late 2012, this Ernst & Young LLP study looks at how companies are responding to a wide range of internal and external forces related to environmental sustainability risks and how well companies are prepared to address them.

 Sustainable Businesses: navigating towards a more sustainable future

-Survey report published by Grant Thornton in October 2012 looking at how sustainability issues have been integrated into business models of mid-market companies in a variety of sectors.
+Survey report by Nathan Goode published in October 2012 looking at how sustainability issues have been integrated into business models of mid-market companies in a variety of sectors.

 Making sense of going green: small businesses and the low carbon economy (FSB)

 This report published in September 2012 by the Federation of Small Businesses (FSB) discusses 12 environmental policies in the pipeline aimed at reducing the cost of SME’s energy bills.

 IFAC Sustainability Framework 2.0

 Revised framework guidance from the International Federation of Accountants (IFAC) discussing the integration of sustainability factors from three perspectives: business strategy, operational and reporting.
 Published in 2011.